technologiestiftung/flusshygiene/sources/packages/flusshygiene-radolan-api/README.md

 # Radolan API Lambda

 This is a Lambda function to access all the radolan data stored in an S3 Bucket.
+It allows to query the bucket for download urls.
+You can define a date range as [URL query parameters](https://en.wikipedia.org/wiki/Query_string) with the keys `from` and `to`
+The dates provided need to be in the following pattern: `YYYYMMDD`.
+This translates to 20190131 to set a parameter for the 31st of January in 2019.

 ## Prerequisites